The 2 most common causes of acute mediastinitis are

-Treatment is with parenteral antibiotics selected to be effective against oral and gastrointestinal flora (eg, clindamycin 450 mg IV every 6 hours plus ceftriaxone 2 g once a day, for at least 2 weeks).
+Treatment is with parenteral antibiotics selected to be effective against oral and gastrointestinal flora (eg, clindamycin 450 mg IV every 6 hours plus ceftriaxone 2 g IV once a day, for at least 2 weeks).
 Patients who have severe mediastinitis with pleural effusion or pneumothorax require emergency surgical exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and mediastinum.

 This procedure is complicated by mediastinitis in about 1% of cases.
 Patients most commonly present with wound drainage or sepsis.
 Diagnosis is based on finding infected fluid obtained by a needle aspiration through the sternum.
 Treatment consists of immediate surgical drainage, debridement, and parenteral broad-spectrum antibiotics.
 Mortality approaches 50% in some series.